-CPBA policy generally, is to support the responsible use and regulation of pesticide products following a clearly defined Integrated Pest Management (IPM) protocol – and which applies to products used both inside and outside of bee hives.
+CPBA policy, generally, is to support the responsible use and regulation of pesticide products following a clearly defined Integrated Pest Management (IPM) protocol – which applies to products used both inside and outside of beehives.

 CPBA Board of Directors

 The current number of hives compared to 75 years ago can be explained in terms of economics.
-During WWII there was a high demand for not only honey as a sweetener, but for beeswax as a lubricant due to supply needs of the military and rationing.
-Since the late 1940’s there simply hasn’t been the need or demand for honey bee products as was the case then.
-Many of the old time beekeepers often said that the war and post-war years were probably the “golden age for beekeeping” which the U. S would probably never see again.
+During WWII, there was high demand for not only honey as a sweetener, but for beeswax as a lubricant due to supply needs of the military and rationing.
+Since the late 1940s there simply hasn’t been the need or demand for honeybee products as was the case then.
+Many of the old-time beekeepers often said that the war and post-war years were probably the “golden age for beekeeping” which the U. S would probably never see again.
 Many of the commodities such as honey and cane sugar have been superseded in demand by high fructose corn syrup, beet sugar and other synthesized sweeteners.
 Beeswax (used to preserve and coat metal parts, gun shells, et al.) has been replaced by petrol-chemical derivatives and plastics since the 1940’s.
 Domestic demand for honey has also declined since then due to competition with other honey producing countries (which can produce honey at much lower costs and in larger quantities).
-If it weren’t for the domestic demand for pollination services by commercial beekeepers nowadays the numbers of honey bee colonies would probably be further depressed.
+If it weren’t for the domestic demand for pollination services by commercial beekeepers nowadays the numbers of honeybee colonies would probably be further depressed.